facebookresearch/differentiable-robot-model/README.md

 which compare computations against pybullet.

 ## Documentation

-This uses Sphinx to automatically generate readable documentation from docstrings.
+You can find the documentation here:  [docs](https://fmeier.github.io/differentiable-robot-model/) It was created using Sphinx to automatically generate readable documentation from docstrings.
 Simply call `make html` inside `./docs` to regenerate docs.

 ## Code Contribution